PaycoinFoundation/Paycoin-RaspberryPi/README.md

 ### Node.JS

 #### On the rPi
-To install Node.JS on the Raspberry Pi run the following commands for `Ubuntu`
+To install Node.JS on the Raspberry Pi run the following commands.

 Download a prebuilt ARM version of node.js by running this command: